georgefungkp/Matching-Engine/README.md

 So, I choose to use <b>ConcurrenctSkipListMap</b> to replace TreeMap as it is good for individual atomic operations.
 All basic operations (put, get, remove) are thread-safe by design so that it provides atomicity for single operations.
 <img src="images/TreeMapvsConcurrentSkipListMap.jpg" width="500" height="200">
+- I use **AsyncLogger + synchronous appenders** for best end-to-end performance. **AsyncAppender** may be used for particularly slow/risky sinks (e.g., network/syslog).
 - Use Hashmap to record order object reference so that it's easy to amend or cancel the order.
 - Order object pool is created so that we can minimize the number of objects and times of GC in the memory, and reduce latency of order creation.
 - Difference exchanges give different priority to market order.
 In this design, the market order is treated as the best available order and is executed first.

+### Asynchronous Logging (Log4j2)
+This project can use Log4j2 Async Loggers for low-latency, high-throughput logging.
+Async logging offloads message formatting and I/O to background threads using the LMAX Disruptor ring buffer.

 ### Design Patterns
 I have applied several common design patterns in my system design.